Nidia Guenard: Raw (2004)

 Guenard was drafted to the Raw Brand on March 22, 2004.
 She became a face and claimed to be excited that she was drafted to Raw, where she can compete for the WWE Women's Championship.
 She made her debut match on the March 29, 2004 episode of Raw, defeating Molly Holly.
 She then tag teamed regularly with Stacy Keibler and Victoria against heels Trish Stratus, Gail Kim, Molly Holly and Jazz.
 With the shift to Raw also came a change in character, as Guenard's Hispanic heritage was played up; to this effect, she was no longer billed as being from the South but instead she was billed as being from Puerto Rico and she no longer spoke English during promos, instead speaking Spanish in a quick and angry fashion.
 Guenard was released from her WWE contract on November 3, 2004 along with several other performers, in a routine purge of talent.

-Independent circuit
+Independent circuit (2004–2005)

 Guenard worked several wrestling matches post-WWE, including versus Gail Kim for Mexico's Toryumon and for Australia's World Series Wrestling.
 In addition, she worked for TNA overseas "a few times."
 In a ClubWWI.com interview, she said they were fun to work for, but she liked her freedom from wrestling, in general.
 She also wrestled for Northeast Wrestling (NWE), where she feuded with Jackie Gayda.

 In 2016, she made a rare appearance at the WWE Hall of Fame ceremony.

 Personal life

 Guenard and her husband David Krichmar have two children.

-Guenard is a vegetarian.
 In February 2010, she began training at the Culinary Institute Lenôtre in Houston, Texas.